 - 1. Loosen the guard clamp screw and remove the guard from the motor. - 2.
 Use the arbor wrenches to remove the blade from the saw.
 The arbor shaft has left-handed threads, so you will have to turn the nut clockwise to loosen. - 3.
 Lock the rip lock. - 4.
-Turn the handwheel in a clockwise direction to raise the radial arm about 2 inches and remove the styrofoam packing blocks.

-- 5. Clean the small pieces of styrofoam off the saw. - 6.
-Place the motor on the center channel of the saw. - 7.
+Raise the radial arm about 2 inches and remove the styrofoam packing blocks. - 5.
+Clean the small pieces of styrofoam off the saw. - 6.
+Place the motor on the center channel of the saw - 7.
 Remove the lock nut and flat washer from the motor pivot support.
-(Figure 15)
+(Figure 18)

 - 8. Slide the motor onto the motor pivot support.
 Make sure the motor is firmly in place. - 9.
 Put the flat washer and locknut back in place and tighten using a 3/4 inch socket wrench.
 Move the bevel lock back and forth as you tighten the locknut.
 Do not overtighten. - 10.
 Push the bevel lock to the left as far as it will go.
-(Figure 16)
+(Figure 19)